Malate, Manila: Facilities

 In the 1990s, Malate and the nearby district of Ermita had been "cleaned-up" and big businesses and resort hotels have sprouted in the district.

 Harrison Plaza, Manila's first enclosed modern mall, was located in the Malate district.

 There is one public hospital, the Ospital ng Maynila Medical Center, located at the corner of Roxas Boulevard and Quirino Avenue.
+It serves the 5th legislative district of Manila.

 Recreation

-The district is also home to the Philippine's first sports stadium, the Rizal Memorial Sports Complex and the country's premiere zoological park, the Manila Zoological and Botanical Garden.
+The district is also home to the Philippine's first sports stadium, the Rizal Memorial Sports Complex, and the country's premiere zoological park, the Manila Zoological and Botanical Garden.
 Promenades and parks by the Manila Bay have been made more convenient and safe with the opening of the Manila Baywalk area and the renovated Plaza Rajah Sulayman.
 A portion of the Cultural Center of the Philippines Complex also lies within the district.

 The district contains a red-light district.
 A Koreatown could also be found in the district.

 Education and scholarly activity

 Education in Malate is mostly provided by private schools.
 Several educational institutions which are part of the University Belt are located in Malate, these are the De La Salle University, De La Salle – College of Saint Benilde, Philippine Christian University, Philippine Women's University, St. Paul University Manila and St. Scholastica's College Manila.
 Prominent secondary schools in Malate are the Jesus Reigns Christian Academy, Jose Abad Santos Memorial School and the Malate Catholic School.
-Doña Aurora Quezon Elementary School is the only public school in the district.
+Doña Aurora Quezon Elementary School and Epifanio delos Santos Elementary School are the public schools located in the district.